-One of the prettiest waterfalls in Connecticut to explore is Buttermilk Falls, located in the quaint town of Plymouth.
-The waterfall is often referred to as a “hidden gem”, and there’s generally light foot traffic at the falls at one time.
-You can hike Buttermilk Falls Trail for a little more than a half mile to get to this beauty.
+One of the prettiest waterfalls in Connecticut is Buttermilk Falls, located in the quaint town of Plymouth.
+The waterfall is often referred to as a “hidden gem”, and there’s generally light foot traffic at the falls.
+Buttermilk Falls Trail is only a little more than a half mile to get to this beauty.

-Buttermilk Falls is a 55-foot waterfall that’s quite a site to see.
-Hikers and sightseers have noted that if you stand at the top of the falls, you may miss its true beauty.
-If you can (very carefully) make it to the bottom of the falls, you’ll get an incredible view of this hidden gem.
-There’s also ample space around the falls and the trails to stop and rest, or have a picnic with a beautiful view.
+Buttermilk Falls is a 55-foot waterfall that is quite a sight to see, and one where the best view is found at the bottom of the falls.
+There’s also ample space around the falls and the trails to stop and rest, or have a waterfall picnic.

-The interesting legend, coupled with the 60-foot waterfall’s unique structure, makes it a popular spot for hikers and sightseers.
+This 60-foot CT waterfall is a popular spot for hikers and sightseers.
 There are trails around the waterfall that allow you to view it from the top or from the bottom.
-And since it’s located along the Eightmile River, you’ll get some beautiful waterway views while you walk the trails.
+And since it’s located along the river, you’ll get some beautiful water views while you walk the trails.

 Mount Carmel Springs Falls

-Another great Connecticut waterfall to visit (and one of the highest as well) is Mount Carmel Springs Falls, located within Sleeping Giant State Park (no joke, that’s the real name!) in the town of Hamden.
-This 76-foot waterfall is known for its unique rock formations and is a great sight to see while hiking within Sleeping Giant.
+Another great Connecticut waterfall to visit (and one of the highest as well) is Mount Carmel Springs Falls, located within Sleeping Giant State Park in the town of Hamden.
+This 76-foot waterfall is known for its unique rock formations.

 It’s worth noting that the falls can dry up a bit in the summer, but there’s plenty of water flowing during the rainy season.
 Make a stop at this large waterfall while you explore the rest of the state park!